We Are Boston

 - To submit your most recent fiscal year report or audit, email Agnes Chang at email@example.com

-Since 2015, thousands of constituents have benefited from programs funded by our grants, including:
+Since 2015, thousands of constituents have benefited from programs funded by our grants.
+Read the press release announcing the 2020 grant recipients.

 Become a Sponsor

-We invite you or your company to be a sponsor for "We Are Boston 2020: From Resilience to Equity".
+We invite you or your company to be a sponsor for "We Are Boston."
 Sponsorship funds are given directly to immigrant-serving nonprofits in the form of $5,000 - $10,000 mini-grants.

 Feel free to email our Chief of Staff, Agnes Chang (firstname.lastname@example.org) to discuss this opportunity.
 Thank you for supporting the Mayor’s Office for Immigrant Advancement.
 We appreciate your commitment to immigrant communities during this critical time.